-Man accidentally shoots self during target practice in Zachary
+Man arrested after shooting another person in ankle with rifle in Zachary backyard

 Latest Weather Blog

+Man arrested after shooting another person in ankle with rifle in Zachary backyard

-ZACHARY - A man was injured after he shot himself during target practice Tuesday morning.
+ZACHARY - A Zachary man was arrested after he accidently shot another man in the ankle, deputies said Tuesday.

+Korey Davis, 46, was arrested for illegal use of a weapon and negligent injury after shooting a man in the ankle.
+Davis fired the shot while sighting a rifle in his backyard, East Baton Rouge Parish deputies said.

-The incident happened shortly before 11:30 a.m..
-The man's injury - a gunshot wound to the ankle - was reported to be non-life-threatening.
+The incident happened shortly before 11:30 a.m.
+The gunshot wound to the ankle was reported to be non-life-threatening.

 More News